 Antelope Park is specialized in breeding lions, that are slowly becoming extinct in Africa.
 Obviously, it’s main mission is to help lions survive, working directly with Lion Alert mentioned above.

 Unfortunately, not all places in Zimbabwe handle elephants that way.
 The main Zimbabwe Tourism Authority website shows an image of three elephants, heavily loaded with seats and three people on them.
-The animals don’t appear to be free.
-That’s not what’s happening at Antelope Park
+These animals don’t appear to be free.
+That’s not what’s happening at Antelope Park.

 As a volunteer, I was involved in a bunch of activities.
 The main activity, however, was taking lions for a walk starting early in the morning: no collars, no leashes, no enclosures.